MicrosoftDocs/navdevitpro-content-pr/articles/testing-permissionsets.md

 # Testing With Permission Sets
 You can write application tests in C/AL that use specific permission sets when the test is run.
 The permission sets define the access rights (such as read, write, and execute ) on tables, reports, functions, and other objects in the database.
 Without applying any permission sets, a test will run with full permissions, similar to the rights that are granted by the SUPER permission set.

-To test with permission sets, you modifying test codeunits or test functions and test runner codeunits.
+To test with permission sets, you modify test codeunits or test functions and test runner codeunits.

 -   Test codeunits and test functions